ImageVisioner/ClickMeIR/README.md

 We utilize the global and local prior characteristics of small infrared targets and propose a level-set based truth annotation pipeline.

-The manuscript has been submitted to Measurement .
+The manuscript has been submitted to IEEE Transactions on Geoscience and Remote Sensing .
 All codes will be released after the manuscript is accepted.